SPF Rant

-I am a greybeard developer, literally.
-I am currently doing custom web applications and network administration for a manufacturer.
+I currently do custom web applications and network administration for a manufacturer.
 I work mainly in python, but have worked with at least a dozen languages.
 The writings on this website are mine, and have neither been reviewed nor approved by the company for which I work.

-I have long used Zope, and have recently switched to bfg, and then to pyramid.
+I have long used Zope.
+As Zope is mostly a zombie, these days, I switched to bfg, and then to pyramid.

 This site is mainly about pyramid, but, I reserve the right to ramble on about anything that crosses my mind.